 Challenging Behaviors(s)

-What are the inappropriate be ehaviors?
+What are the inappropriate behaviors?

 Target Behavior(s)

+-

-What is expected of the studer nt?
+What is expected of the student?

-Method of Teaching Target
+Method of Teaching Target Behavior

-How will we teach the target
+How will we teach the target behavior and

 who will teach it?

-Accommodations and Interv
+Accommodations and Interventions

-What can we do to help the st. succeed? udent
+What can we do to help the student

+succeed?

-Who is Responsible for impl lementing
+Who is Responsible for implementing

 above interventions and

 accommodations?

-Method of Measuring Progr
+Method of Measuring Progress

-What will show us what is and working? d isn't
+What will show us what is and isn't

+working?

 Length of Plan

 How long before review?

-Consequences for Challengi ng Behavior
+Consequences for Challenging Behavior

-What happens if the student d
+What happens if the student does not reach

-target behavior? target behavior?
+target behavior?

 Team Members

-Title Name (Contact Initial
+Title Name Contact Initial

 Parent/Guardian 1

 Parent/Guardian 2

-Lead Teacher
+Lead Educator

-Assistant Teacher
+Assistant Educator

 ACG Support Staff

 Other:

 Other:

 Other:

 Notes: